MormonTranshumanistAssociation/www/app/containers/CurriculumPage/lessons/index.md

-# Curriculum
+# Primers

 Invite a circle of friends to engage in stimulating discussions about Mormon Transhumanism!

-Each lesson provides the following:
+Each primer provides the following:
 - Objective(s)
 - Summary
 - Easy-to-understand content